 |Taman Mini Indonesia Indah Snowbay Waterpark Ticket & Theather|

 |IMAX Theather Keong Mas||Rp35.000 (Regular) / Rp50.000 (VIP/Balcony)|

 |Bicycle Rent||Rp15.000/hour (single) Rp25.000/hour (double)|

 TMII is equipped well with facilities.
-Large parking lots accommodate dozens of cars and buses.
+Large parking lots accommodate hundreds of cars and buses.
 There are hotels inside the complex for visitors looking for a place to stay.
 Also, restaurants, gift shops, and even a bookstore are also available within the area.
-Toilets are available at almost every parks and museum.
+Toilets are available at almost every park and museum.

 How To Get To Taman Mini Indonesia Indah

-From Soekarno Hatta International Airport, visitors can go to Taman Mini Indonesia Indah by rental cars or taxi.
+From Soekarno Hatta International Airport, visitors could go to Taman Mini Indonesia Indah by rental car or taxi.
 While the journey takes 1 hour.
-Certainly, it is not including time waste being trap in Jakarta’s horrendous traffic.
-Using taxi straight from the airport is also expensive.
+Certainly, it does not include time wasted being trapped in Jakarta’s horrendous traffic.
+Using a taxi straight from the airport is also expensive.

 Therefore, choose public transport instead.
 Use a Damri bus with the route from Soekarno Hatta Airport to Tamini Square.
 Visitors can find Damri busses near the airport’s Terminal 3.
-From Tamini Square, make transit and hop on to a bus heading for Taman Mini entrance.
-For a faster option, visitors can use a taxi service from Tamini Square to the destination.
+From Tamini Square, make transit and hop on to a bus heading for the Taman Mini entrance.
+For a faster option, visitors can use a taxi service from Tamini Square to Taman Mini.

 Address & Location

 TMII theme park is located in Area Tmii Jl.
 Taman Mini Indonesia Indah, Ceger, Cipayung, East Jakarta 13820.